KenKilty/mmdemo/after-container/README.md

 - `DB_POOL_TIMEOUT`: Connection timeout in ms (default: 30000)
 - `HEALTH_CHECK_INTERVAL`: Health check interval in ms (default: 60000)

+> **Note**: The config.properties file in the resources directory contains legacy settings that aren't used in the containerized version.
+The application now uses environment variables for all configuration.

 ### Project Structure

 ```text